wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.IV.2

 <p class=fip id=p2>
-2.&emsp;Consciousness, the level of perception, was the first split introduced into the mind after the separation, making the mind a perceiver rather than a creator.
+2. Consciousness, the level of perception, was the first split introduced into the mind after the separation, making the mind a perceiver rather than a creator.
 <sup>2</sup>Consciousness is correctly identified as the domain of the ego.
 <sup>3</sup>The ego is a wrong-minded attempt to perceive yourself as you wish to be, rather than as you are.
 <sup>4</sup>Yet you can know yourself only as you are, because that is all you can be sure of.